MechieTech7/Random-Number-/README.md

 Finally store that number in a file with a keyword "Guessed random number": here_number.

 Additionally i did that how many guesses it tooks to find actual random number.

+Attached Screenshot clearly depicts the result of the given program.